ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 </p>

 * Main use is to classify unseen data
-* Supprt vector machines classifies the data by finding a clear seperation between the data points
+* Support vector machines classifies the data by finding a clear separation between the data points
   * It looks for a hyperplane
 * Can be used both in classification and regression

 **Hyperplanes**
 - 3D vector for 3D data
   - Or just higher dimension plane same dimension of data
-  - n dimension vector for n dimensoin data
+  - n dimension vector for n dimension data

 **Uses of support vector machines**
 * Used to detect cancerous cells